MoritzHayden/bosco/README.md

 ### Registration

-In order for Bosco to interact with the services it depends on (Discord, Reddit, API Ninjas), you will need to register for each of these services and obtain your tokens/secrets:
+In order for Bosco to interact with the services it depends on (Discord and Reddit), you will need to register for each of these services and obtain your tokens/secrets:

 1. Discord
    - Go to the [Discord Developer Portal](https://discord.com/developers/applications) and create a new application.
 Copy your bot token.
 2. Reddit
    - Create a new [Reddit application](https://www.reddit.com/prefs/apps) and register it for access to the [Reddit API](https://www.reddit.com/wiki/api/).
 Copy your application client id and secret.
-3. API Ninjas
-   - Register for access to [API Ninjas](https://api-ninjas.com/).
-Copy your api token.

 ### Configuration